ltog/osmi-addresses/README.md

 Set the default location of the .map file: Add the line

-    SetEnvIf Request_URI "/cgi-bin/mapserv" MS_MAPFILE=X
+    SetEnvIf Request_URI "/cgi-bin/mapserv" MS_MAPFILE=/absolute/path/to/addresses.local.map

-(with X being the absolute path to the file `addresses.local.map`) into your apache site config, e.g. into `/etc/apache2/sites-available/000-default.conf`.
+into your Apache site config, e.g. into `/etc/apache2/sites-available/000-default.conf`.
 Restart apache with `service apache2 restart`.

-To comfortably look (locally) at the MapServer output, open `viewer/index.html` that accesses `addresses.local.map`, which in turn accesses the data in `test/osmi-addresses_sqlite_out/`.
+MapServer will then access `addresses.local.map`, which refers to the data in `test/osmi-addresses_sqlite_out/`.

+Copy the "viewer" directory to a place where it is served by the web server, e.g. `/var/www/html`.
+Then, open the contained index.html (e.g. `http://localhost/viewer/index.html`) in a browser to comfortably look at the (locally) detected address problems.

 ### Debugging MapServer